Updated for Title II Final Rule | websites, apps, documents

 (David Berman Communications wordmark)

-Now covers the Revised Section 508 (also known as Section 508 ICT Refresh and 2017 Section 508) including WCAG.
+Now covers ADA Title II Final Rule, Revised Section 508 (also known as Section 508 ICT Refresh and 2017 Section 508) including WCAG.

 “I thoroughly enjoyed David’s presentation and am thinking of so many uses for what I have learned… this was one of the most interesting and useful hours I’ve spent in 2016.”